-MASTER OF SCIENCE IN COMPUTER SCIENCE
+MASTER OF SCIENCE

-- 1. The degree of Master of Science in Computer Science will be awarded upon the satisfactory completion of a program, approved by the Chairman, Computer Science Department, which satisfies, as a minimum, the following degree requirements: - A. At least 40 quarter hours of graduate level work of which at least 12 quarter hours must be at the 4000 level. - B. The Program shall include at least:
+1. The degree of Mater of Science in Computer Science will be awarded upon the satisfactory completion of a program, approved by the Chairman, Computer Science Department, which satisfies, as a minimum, the following degree requirements:

+- a.
+At least 40 quarter hours of graduate level work at which at least 12 quarter hours must be at the 4000 level. - b.
+The Program shall include at least: